Iowa DNR

 Sampling Methods

 electrofishing (45K) Fish are sampled using electrofishing gear.
-Battery-powered, backpack shockers are used in small streams and a generator-powered, barge shocker is used in larger streams.
-Sampling is accomplished in one pass (downstream to upstream) through the sampling area.
-The electrical current in the water temporarily stuns fish swimming near the shocker electrodes.
+Battery-powered backpack shockers are used in small streams and a generator-powered barge shocker is used in larger streams.
+Sampling is accomplished in one pass (downstream to upstream) through the sampling reach.
+The electrical current supplied by the gear temporarily stuns fish swimming near the shocker electrodes.
 The fish are netted and transferred to a holding bucket or live well for processing.
-The fish are identified, counted, and examined for diseases and parasites and then released to the stream.
+The fish are identified, counted, examined for diseases and parasites, and then released to the stream.

 Ecoregions and Reference Streams